Sunday, April 19, 2009

 I chowed down at a McDonald's (what I considered fine cuisine at the time) and drank everything I could.
 Still when I got home I was eight pounds lighter that I had been before the race!

 Twenty years later I decided to run a marathon to commemorate my first Boston.
-I still was not allowed to take a personal day by my school district to run Boston, so I could not do the big race, but a day before Boston there was the Fred's Marathon in Worcestor.
+I still was not allowed to take a personal day by my school district to run Boston, so I could not do the big race, but a day before Boston there was the Fred's Marathon in Worcester.
 I did not train and had only done a few hundred miles in the months before.
 I ran a 16 miler two weeks before the race and a 20 miler the week before.
-I started the day by listening to a BBC feed online of the London Marathon (this was the anticipated dual between Paul Tergat and Haile Gebresalasie that was instead won by Khalid Khannouchi.
+I started the day by listening to a BBC feed online of the London Marathon (this was the anticipated dual between Paul Tergat and Haile Gebrsalassie that was instead won by Khalid Khannouchi).
 After listening to the finish I headed out for the race.
 The day was hot, but a bit shady on the multi-loop course.
 I came in fourth which really was not impressive if you consider my time.
 I finished in 3:23:58.
-I realised a couple of weeks later that almost 20 years to the day after my first Boston Marathon I had run another marathon in the EXACT same time!
+I realized a couple of weeks later that almost 20 years to the day after my first Boston Marathon I had run another marathon in the EXACT same time!
 How cool is that?